FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

     - pick the channel you want to uplift to
     - click `build`
 - uplifts are created (no need to use CLI)

-_**NOTE: this script only works for clean uplifts.
-If there are merge conflicts, you'll have to do it manually.
-Regardless, this should save some time.**_

 ### Running locally
 #### Getting started